serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 it will work.

-Note that 'OVERLAPPING' pragma just means that it is alright to use that instance, if there are other, more general instances, and not an explicit instruction to prefer that instance.
+Note that 'OVERLAPPING' pragma just means that it is alright to use that instance, even if there are other, more general instances, and not an explicit instruction to prefer that instance.

 Read more about these pragmas [here](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/pragmas.html#overlapping-overlappable-overlaps-and-incoherent-pragmas)